 - Details of council zoning that effects building usage

-- Building detail to suit property type (floor loadings, height of warehouse, span detail in warehouse etc)
+- Building detail to suit property type (floor loadings, the height of the warehouse, span detail in warehouse etc)

 - Car parking detail and access points (plus a plan of the car park)